Inflection: Inflectional paradigm

 An inflectional paradigm refers to a pattern (usually a set of inflectional endings), where a class of words follow the same pattern.
 Nominal inflectional paradigms are called declensions, and verbal inflectional paradigms are termed conjugations.
 For instance, there are five types of Latin declension.
-Words that belong to the first declension usually end in -a and are usually feminine.
-These words share a common inflectional framework.
+Words that belong to the first declension usually end in -a and are usually feminine, these words share a common inflectional framework.
+Meanwhile words that belong to the second declension end in -us, -um, or -er, and are usually masculine or neuter.
 In Old English, nouns are divided into two major categories of declension, the strong and weak ones, as shown below:

 The terms "strong declension" and "weak declension" are primarily relevant to well-known dependent-marking languages (such as the Indo-European languages, or Japanese).
 In dependent-marking languages, nouns in adpositional (prepositional or postpositional) phrases can carry inflectional morphemes.